 - pre-roasted nuts and pre-grated carrots

 Both the dumplings and peanut sauce can be made ahead.
-Just add a few drops of oil before covering and storing the dumplings in the fridge to prevent them from sticking to each other.
-Warm them in a microwave for a minute or so.
-Peanut sauce can be left at room temperature.
-Garnishes can be prepared ahead as well.
-Assemble wraps when you’re ready to serve.
+Just add a few drops of oil before covering and storing the dumplings in the fridge in an airtight container, to prevent them from sticking to each other.
+Warm them in a microwave for 40-60 seconds.